tomcam/least-github-pages/docs/creating-github-repository.md

-# Creating a GitHub repository for your projects
+# Creating a GitHub repository for your project

 The GitHub *repository*, also konwn as a *repo*, stores your project and its entire history.
 Git allows you to go back to any commit point and reconstruct your project up to that point.